-To fulfill one part of the Living Product Challenge, Mohawk Group developed a three-year “handprinting” strategy with Morehouse College in Atlanta and installed new, low-flow showerheads in its dorms to offset the amount of water used to produce Lichen.
-Check out this video to learn more about the project and the savings.
+To fulfill one portion of the Living Product Challenge for Lichen, Mohawk Group developed a three-year handprinting strategy with Morehouse College in Atlanta and installed new, low-flow showerheads in its dorms to offset the amount of water used to produce the carpet plank collection.
+Check out this clip to learn more about the project and the savings in water.

 Designed by Jason F. McLennan, the founder of the Living Product Challenge, and his team at McLennan Design in collaboration with Mohawk Group, Lichen carpet plank is the world’s first floor covering to achieve Living Product Challenge Petal Certification.
 Inspired by assemblages of multi-hued, multi-textured lichens and their regenerative role in our ecosystem, Lichen was designed to give more resources back to the environment than it uses during its entire life cycle.
 Watch this video to discover the inspiration behind “nature’s carpet.”